-The permittee may discharge from the floating net pens identified in the application accepted by the Department for processing on March 25, 2009, the following pollutants: fish excrement, fish feed, and drugs pursuant to Special Condition K, Use of Drugs for Disease Control.
+A permittee covered under this permit may discharge from the floating net pens identified in the accepted application for the following pollutants: fish excrement, fish feed, and drugs pursuant to Special Condition J, Use of Drugs for Disease Control.
 Additionally, other discharges incidental to the normal and proper operation of the facility, such as the loss of fish scales and treatment compounds used on structures and vessels to limit marine growth, may occur provided they do not have significant adverse effects on water quality, and that they are minimized to the greatest extent practical through implementation of best management practices (BMPs).